 Where’s it from?
 This UNPASTEURISED AOC Mont D’Or is made in the foothills of the Jura Mountains.
-Mont d’Or comes in an attractive wooden box (500g) which you can bake the cheese directly in.
+Mont d’Or comes in an attractive wooden box (est. 450g) which you can bake the cheese directly in.

 September every year marks the official release of Mont D’Or AOC to the international Market.
-In the Swiss village of Les Charbonnières in Canton Vaud which is in the foothills of the Jura Mountains, a traditional annual Vacherin Mont d’Or fair takes place.
-The festival includes a farmers’ market, descent of the herds, Alphorns, bell-ringers, country music and the finale: the presentation of the Mont d’Or.
-Learn more about the festival here.
+In the Swiss village of Les Charbonnières, a traditional annual Vacherin Mont d’Or fair takes place.
+The festival includes a farmers’ market, the descent of the herds, Alphorns, bell-ringers, country music and the finale: the presentation of the Mont d’Or.
+Read more about the festival here.

-Which wine should you pair with the flavours of alpine cheese?
-Here are some suggestions…
+If you’re wondering which wine should you pair with the flavours of alpine cheese, here are some suggestions…

 Vacherin Mont d’Or salad with beetroot and artichoke

-A smooth and soft finish with the subtle flavour of the artichoke and the nutty, earthiness of the beetroot.
-Full recipe here.
+This salad has a smooth and soft finish with the subtle flavour of the artichoke and the nutty, earthiness of the beetroot.
+Find the full recipe here.